-The default sensitivity of FCW is the "Medium" setting and the system status is "Warning & Braking".
-This allows the system to warn the driver of a possible collision with the vehicle in front using audible/visual warnings and it applies autonomous braking.
+- Far - When the sensitivity of FCW is set to the "Far" setting and the system status is "Only Warning", this allows the system to warn the driver of a possible more distant collisions with the vehicle in front using audible/visual warnings. - More cautious drivers that do not mind frequent warnings may prefer this setting.

-Changing the FCW status to "Far" setting allows the system to warn the driver of a possible collision with the vehicle in front using audible/visual warning when the latter is at a farther distance than "Medium" setting.
-This provides the most reaction time to avoid a possible collision.

-Changing the FCW status to the "Near" setting, allows the system to warn the driver of a possible collision with the vehicle in front when the distance between the vehicle in the front is much closer.
-This setting provides less reaction time than the "Far" and "Medium" settings, which allows for a more dynamic driving experience.
+- Medium - When the sensitivity of FCW is set to the "Medium" setting and the system status is "Only Warning", this allows the system to warn the driver of a possible collision with the vehicle in front using audible/ visual warnings. - Near - When the sensitivity of FCW is set to the "Near" setting and the system status is "Only Warning", this allows the system to warn the driver of a possible closer collisions with the vehicle in front using audible/visual warnings. - This setting provides less reaction time than the "Far" and "Medium" settings, which allows for a more dynamic driving experience. - More dynamic or aggressive drivers that want to avoid frequent warnings may prefer this setting.